hbctraining/DGE_workshop_salmon/lessons/08_DGE_LRT.md

 DESeq2 also offers the Likelihood Ratio Test as an alternative **when evaluating expression change across more than two levels**.
 This type of test can be especially useful in analyzing time course experiments.

-**How does this compare to the Wald test?**
+### How does this compare to the Wald test?

 The **Wald test** (default) is a test of hypothesis usually performed on parameters that have been estimated by maximum likelihood.
 It only **estimates one model and evaluates the null hypothesis that LFC == 0.**

 The Likelihood Ratio Test is also performed on parameters that have been estimated by maximum likelihood.
-For this test **two models are estimated; the fit of one model (full model) is compared to the fit of the other model (reduced model).**
+For this test **two models are estimated; the fit of one model is compared to the fit of the other model.**

 <p align="center">
 <img src="../img/lrt_formula.png" width="300">
 </p>

+* m2 is the full model (i.e. the full design formula your provided when creating your `dds` object`)
+* m1 is the reduced model (i.e the design formula with your main effect term removed)

+*It is shown that LR follows a chi-squared distribution, and this can be used to calculate and associated p-value.*

-Here, we are evaluating the **null hypothesis that the full model (which includes our main effect) fits just as well as the reduced model**.
-If we reject the null hypothesis, this suggests that there is a significant amount of variation explained by our main effect, therfore this gene is differntially expressed across the different levels.
+Here, we are evaluating the **null hypothesis that the full model fits just as well as the reduced model**.
+If we reject the null hypothesis, this suggests that there is a significant amount of variation explained by our main effect, therfore this gene is differentially expressed across the different levels.
+DESeq2 implements the LRT by using an Analysis of Deviance (ANODEV) to compare the two model fits.

 To use the LRT, we use the `DESeq()` function but this time adding two arguments: